exonum/exonum-doc/src/home/design-overview.md

 tables can be restored from the list of the transactions easily and deterministically.
 When new node in the Exonum network appears, it loads already generated blocks and applies its transactions to the data storage one by one.
-Finally, Exonum guarantees coincidence of data storage states among nodes.
 Such approach allows seeing the whole history of any data chunk and simplify audit.

+In fact, Exonum implements a [state machine replication][wiki:state-machine-repl].
+It guarantees coincidence of data storage states among nodes.
+The same approach is often used by some other non-blockchain DBs, such as Mongo, Postgres and others.
+During usual master-slave replication, master sends its WAL which consist of transactions needed to be applied.

 Transactions are the main entity Exonum works with.
 They represent atomic patch that should be applied to users' data.
 Any node can generate